HTB | Blackfield

 If the account name didn’t give it away, checking whoami /priv shows that this account has a really powerful privilege:

-basically allows for a full system read.
-This is because svc_backup
+SeBackUpPrivilege basically allows for a full system read.
+This is because svc_backup is in the Backup Operators group:

 Backup Operators is a default Windows group that is designed to backup and restore files on the computer using certain methods to read and write all (or most) files on the system.
+This repo has a nice set of PowerShell tools for abusing the SeBackupPrivilege.
+I’ll clone it, and then I’ll need to upload two files to Blackfields:

 Now I’ll import them into my current session: